 The Late-Binding™ platform architecture delays the application of business rules (such as data cleansing, normalization and aggregation) to data for as long as possible, so clinicians have time to review and revise data, form hypotheses, and determine optimal analytic uses.
 Late binding is especially ideal for what-if scenario analysis and best suited to ever-changing healthcare data.

 The Late-Binding™ model accelerates time-to-value.
 Instead of spending months and even years to bring up a data warehouse, many customers have launched in weeks.
-Indiana University Health, with 18 hospitals, 3,300 beds and 3,700 physicians, brought their Late-Binding™ Data Warehouse live in 90 days, including 14 billion rows of data representing over 10 years of clinical, financial, and patient satisfaction information.
+One health system, with 18 hospitals, 3,300 beds and 3,700 physicians, brought their Late-Binding™ Data Warehouse live in 90 days, including 14 billion rows of data representing over 10 years of clinical, financial, and patient satisfaction information.